 A Community Resource for Identifying and Understanding Attacks

-An attacker determines that a particular system is vulnerable to reflected cross-site scripting (XSS) and endeavors to leverage this weakness to steal the victim's authentication cookie.
-An attacker realizes that since httpOnly attribute is set on the user's cookie, it is not possible to steal it directly with his malicious script.
-Instead, the attacker has his script use XMLHTTP ActiveX control in the victim's IE browser to issue an HTTP TRACE to the target system's server which has HTTP TRACE enabled.
+An adversary determines that a particular system is vulnerable to reflected cross-site scripting (XSS) and endeavors to leverage this weakness to steal the victim's authentication cookie.
+An adversary realizes that since httpOnly attribute is set on the user's cookie, it is not possible to steal it directly with his malicious script.
+Instead, the adversary has their script use XMLHTTP ActiveX control in the victim's IE browser to issue an HTTP TRACE to the target system's server which has HTTP TRACE enabled.
 The original HTTP TRACE request contains the session cookie and so does the echoed response.
-The attacker picks the session cookie from the body of HTTP TRACE response and ships it to the attacker.
-The attacker then uses the newly acquired victim's session cookie to impersonate the victim in the target system.
+The adversary picks the session cookie from the body of HTTP TRACE response and ships it to the adversary.
+The adversary then uses the newly acquired victim's session cookie to impersonate the victim in the target system.

 Skill or Knowledge Level: Medium

 Understanding of the HTTP protocol and an ability to craft a malicious script

 Administrators should disable support for HTTP TRACE at the destination's web server.
 Vendors should disable TRACE by default.

 Patch web browser against known security origin policy bypass exploits.

 More information is available — Please select a different filter.